 Rainwater from a rain barrel is much better for the garden than a tap or well water which is cold and maybe even has chlorine in it.
 The rainwater usually has a good temperature to use in the garden.
 It is worth it, not just for the cost of water but also for the quality, to install a good rainwater harvesting system for use in the garden.

 Rainwater is free, fairly clean water that is a gift from the sky.
 Even though the water is free, harvesting it might not be legal at your place.
 Usually, however, if you only use the water in the garden and not in the house, it is not a problem.
 If in doubt, check with your local municipality.

-The rule of thumb is that from 1 inch of rainfall you get 0.6 gallons per 1 square foot, so a 1,000 square foot roof collects about 600 gallons of water.
+The rule of thumb is that from 1/2 inch of rainfall, you get 0.3 gallons per 1 square foot, so a 1,000-square-foot roof collects about 300 gallons of water.
 That is a lot of water.

 The quality of the water does depend on the quality of your roof.
-However, for use in the garden, it seems that there are only two materials that are doubtful and not very common: Wood shingles that are treated with fire retardants, and copper because it is naturally a herbicide and not good for the garden (source: Blue Barrel Systems).
+However, for use in the garden, it seems that there are only two materials that are doubtful and not very common: Wood shingles that are treated with fire retardants, and copper because it is naturally a herbicide and not suitable for the garden (source: Blue Barrel Systems).

 To collect the rainwater for gardening we need a suitable and preferably durable receptacle.
 It can be a barrel, tote, container, pond, tank, etc. The bigger the ruff the bigger the container should be.
 Here are some options that we are using.